KyleLazera/SoC_Development/README.md

   3) Independent duty cycle settings for each channel.

 ### XADC Core
 The XADC Core wraps the built-in XADC IP, enabling users to select ADC channels for reading.
 In this project, it is connected to the onboard temperature and voltage ADC channels.
+To test this, the temperature is continously printed to the UART port, which can be seen in the SPI verification console.

 ### UART Core
 The UART Core is one of the communication cores used in this project.
 It facilitates debugging and direct communication between the MicroBlaze processor and a serial port.
 The core includes a baud rate generator, transmit (TX) and receive (RX) controllers, and FIFOs for buffering.
 Key features include: